mcgivrer/ufo/docs/book.md

 }
 ```

-First, a fULL clear of the rendering area before drawing all.
+First, a full clear of the rendering area before drawing all.
 Then, looping on all the layers to draw all their contained objects with the `GameObject.draw(context)` method.

 > _**NOTE**_<br/>
 > A little trick here is used to know if the object must be rendered: test if object is active, and if its life duration is upper than `0`, or render it is the duration is `-999`.

-There is also a large part of the code we wil not explored, because it is only dedicated to the debug display, and in a normal use of this framework, it is not taking part in the rendering process.
+There is also a large part of the code we will not explored, because it is only dedicated to the debug display, and in a normal use of this framework, it is not taking part in the rendering process.

-You just need to know that, if debug mode is activated globaly on the game class (see attribute `Game.debug`), and `debug > 2`, some attributes of each objects are displayed during the rendering, reducing drastically global rendergin performance(particularly on the firefox browser, having a clear issue on the usage of 2D Canvas `strokeText` method [^1].
+You just need to know that, if debug mode is activated globally on the game class (see attribute `Game.debug`), and `debug > 2`, some attributes of each objects are displayed during the rendering, reducing drastically global rendering performance(particularly on the Firefox browser, having a clear issue on the usage of 2D Canvas `strokeText` method [^1].

 If `debug > 0`, a simple line at bottom of screen show some basic debug information.

+## Annexes

+### Gamepad API integration

+To be able to listen to gamepads when some are connected to your computer where the game is running, we need to use the brand new [Gamepad API define by the W3C](https://www.w3.org/TR/gamepad/) and capture some new events.
+To help us implements such usage, we will rely on the very good online [gamepad mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API).

+First, detecting connected Gamepads, Second listen to events and call corresponding implemented code in game to act on button pressed/released or stick moves.

+#### Detect devices

+To use the gamepads to our game, we need to make our code aware of there connection:

+*TODO*

+#### Detect button events

+*TODO*

+#### Identify `UserPlayer`

+*TODO*

+#### Connect `Game`

+*TODO*

+#### Connect `Scene`

+*TODO*